AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/low-level-settings.md

 `pref.vpn.capture`

-If enabled, AdGuard will create the special file name “tun.pcap”.
+If enabled, AdGuard will create the special file name "tun.pcap".
 It contains all network packets transferred through the VPN.
 This file is located in the app cache directory and can be analyzed with the Wireshark program.

 `pref.vpn.disable.pause`